Kevoulee/landscape/PITCHME.md

 ## ERC

-ERC stands for Ethereum Request for Comment.
-An ERC is authored by Ethereum community developers in the form of a memorandum describing methods, behaviours, research, or innovations applicable to the working of the Ethereum ecosystem.
-It is submitted either for peer review or simply to convey new concepts or information.
-After core developers and community approval, the proposal became a standard.
+* ERC stands for Ethereum Request for Comment
+* Authored by Ethereum community developers in the form of a memorandum (methods, behaviours, research, or innovations)
+* It is submitted either for peer review or simply to convey new concepts or information
+* After core developers and community approval, the proposal became a standard.

 +++